 Outer Step.
 The lowest or first step of the Altar.

 Pro pace eccelsie.
 A capitular service (or devotion) said after Lauds and Compline before exiting the chancel.

 Panis.
 ‘Bread’, i.e. the host.

 Passionale.
 (1) Passionarius, liber in quo sunt Passiones martyrum.
 (2) liber Passionem Christi ex historia evangelica complectens.

 Passionem Domini. can refer to the First Sunday in the Passion of the Lord, Passion Sunday, or to the two-week period before Easter.

 Pax.
-(1) Kiss of peace or (2) Osculatorium or Pax-brede, the small tablet handed round to be kissed as a substitute for the ancient pesonal kiss of peace.
+(1) Kiss of peace or (2) Osculatorium or Pax-brede (Peace-board), the small tablet handed round to be kissed as a substitute for the ancient pesonal kiss of peace during the mass.

 Persone principales.
 Persone principales sunt Decanus, Cantor, Cancellarius, Thesaurarius.
-‘The principal persons are the Dean, the Cantor, the Chancellor, and the Treasurer.’
+‘The principal persons [of the cathedral] are the Dean, the Cantor, the Chancellor, and the Treasurer.’

 Peto Domine. the first Responsory to the historia of Tobit.